ije896/logmein-capstone_2017-18/README.md

 heatmap.plot()
 ```

+## Audio Module

+The Audio module analyzes the speech to extract the following features:
+- Words per minute (over the entire speech, and during continuous phrases)

+Future:
+- Volume tracking of speaker
+- Pitch tracking of speaker

 ### Dependencies
 The video module uses the following python packages which might need to be installed in your virtual environment:
 * OpenCV 3.3